|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 the Stoll family in 1904 and the name was changed to the Lexington Water

-company on October 20, 1922.
-This company merged with the Blue Grass
+Company on October 20, 1922.
+This company was acquired by the

-American Water Works Company.
-In 1973 the name was changed to the
+Company.
+In 1973 the name was changed to the Kentucky-American

 Water is provided by the Kentucky-American Water.